dmora127/genomics-on-ospool/README.md

 ### Data Wrangling and Splitting Reads

 Oxford Nanopore sequencing runs general yield POD5 files.
 Each POD5 file is generated about once an hour throughout the duration of the sequencing run.
-This output format does not scale very well, as data output usually plateus after 24-48hrs.
+This output format does not scale very well, as data output usually plateaus after 24-48hrs.
-This would mean that POD5 files that are generated from earlier in the sequencing run, will be larger in size compared to files later in the run.
+This would mean that POD5 files that are generated from earlier in the sequencing run, will be larger in file size compared to files later in the run.
 Additionally, this division of data does not allow for _Duplex_ read basecalling.
 As a result prior to running Dorado, we must first reorganize the data contained within all the POD5 files.